 Also, from an energy standpoint, it can be hard to get the energy (I like the term energy rather than calories) needed in the beginning.
 This is because protein and fat are very satiating, and you just might not feel hungry in the beginning, but you do have to eat.

 A standard western diet is very energy-dense but not very nutrient-dense; a carnivore diet immediately increases the nutrient density, but you need to be mindful that you do hit your energy needs too.

 You need to be your own N=1 experiment.
 You need to learn from others, but you must forge your own path.

-I honesty believe 99.99999% of the world’s population would do brilliantly on a carnivore diet, but that carnivore diet could look very different depending on the individual.
+I honestly believe 99.99999% of the world’s population would do brilliantly on a carnivore diet, but that carnivore diet could look very different depending on the individual.

-For example, I would say the consensus is that men can do better on slightly leaner meats, where women seem to do a bit better on slightly higher percentages of fat.
-We go deeper in this article: Is The Carnivore Diet Different for Women vs. Men? .
-We go deeper in this article: Is The Carnivore Diet Different for Women vs. Men? .
+For example, I would say the consensus is that men can do better on slightly leaner meats, whereas women seem to do a bit better on slightly higher percentages of fat.
+We go deeper in this article: Is The Carnivore Diet Different for Women vs. Men?

 You need to find your own sweet spot, and to make things harder that sweet spot could change over time.

 For example, if you were overweight when you started, you might find you can eat very lean meats and still have a load of energy because of your stored body fat.